AquaticInformatics/aquarius-field-data-framework/src/MultiFile/Readme.md

 Download the latest version of the MultiFile plugin [from the releases page](https://github.com/AquaticInformatics/aquarius-field-data-framework/releases/latest).

-If all the data files are combined into a single ZIP archive, this plugin will try parsing the files using all the other plugins installed on the AQTS server.
+If all the data files are combined into a single ZIP archive, this plugin will try parsing the files using all the other plugins installed and enabled on the AQTS server.

 If each the files within the ZIP archive can be parsed by one the other plugins, then the import will succeed.